 The National Assistance Card was launched for people in Australia living with brain injury on 1 December 2021.

-The Brain Injury Association of Tasmania (BIAT), owners of the National Assistance Card Service, have provided the ABI ID Card Program for Tasmanians living with brain injury for over 20 years.
+The Brain Injury Association of Tasmania (BIAT), owners of the National Assistance Card Service, have provided the Acquired Brain Injury (ABI) Identification (ID) Card Program for Tasmanians living with brain injury for over 20 years.
 The Association are pleased to now be able to offer a national card service to all people in Australia living with brain injury.

 The National Assistance Card is a personalised Card to assist people with disability and health conditions in the community.